Apple iPhone 14 Review

 First up there’s Car Crash Detection, a feature that uses the sensitive accelerometer inside the phone to alert emergency services (along with emergency contacts) after a collision.
 Testing every part of a phone is key to how we review at Trusted Reviews, but crashing a car purely to test a phone feature is taking things a little too far.

 Then there’s an emergency SOS feature made available by some clever new satellite tech.
-When it launches in the US and Canada later this year (no word on a UK launch yet) this will let you contact emergency services even when you’re out of network reach.
+This lets you contact emergency services even when you’re out of network reach and in currently live in the US, Canada and the UK.

 Powering the iPhone 14 is the A15 Bionic chipset.
 More specifically, this is the version found in the iPhone 13 Pro, with a little more graphical grunt than the version from the iPhone 13.